supawan555/TalenTrail/README.md

 # 🌟 TalentTrail

 A full‑stack recruiting app built with React (Vite) and FastAPI, backed by MongoDB.
-Manage job descriptions and candidates, upload resumes, run basic analysis, and enable 2FA (TOTP) during sign‑in.
+Manage job descriptions and candidates, upload resumes, run basic analysis, and enable 2FA (TOTP) during sign‑in. kub

 ---